arthurcadore/capacita-sig/README.md

 - Docker Compose version v2.21.0

 ---
+### Getting Started:

-For Getting Started clone the repository:
+First, copy the line below and paste on your prompt to clone the repository:

-Copy code below:

 ```
 git clone https://github.com/arthurcadore/capacita-sig
 ```
+If you don't have installed the package Git yet, do it before try to clone the respository!

 Navigate to the project directory:

 ```
 cd ./capacita-sig
 ```

----

-If you don't have Docker (and Docker-compose) installed on your system yet, it can be installed by run the following commands (Debian based images):
+If you don't have Docker (and Docker-compose) installed on your system yet, it can be installed by run the following commands (Script for Ubuntu 22.04):

 ```
 chmod +x ./installDocker.sh